sq1000000/PiRise/README.md

 ## Roadmap
 - **Fix Desktop loading Bug**: Sometimes on the Pi 4, and every time on the Pi 5, the system goes into some neutral sleep/awake state when the TV is woken back up.
 This disables the audio, and can only be fixed with a system restart.
+- **Fix rate limiting**: Often, when the script searches for the newest video, YouTube throws a 403 error because it was pinged too fast.
+This stops the video from downloading entirely.
+- **Add fallback video**: This script probably only works 60% of the time.The other 40% of the time, the TV turns on, and nothing happens.
+It would be nice to have a fallback video to play.
+Just in case the newest video fails to download.
 - **Auto Start**: Figure out a way to make main.py start as soon as the Pi boots.
 - **Time Warning**: Make some sort of indicator saying you've been watching the video for too long, and you seriously need to get up.
 Maybe the screen could go grayscale.
 - **Add GIF to README**: The README could use a GIF timelapse of the script in action.